 The Capitol, completed in 1918, covers three acres in downtown Jefferson City.
-The dome rising 238 feet above ground level and is topped by a bronze statue of Ceres, the Roman goddess of vegetation.
+The dome rises 238 feet above ground level and is topped by a bronze statue of Ceres, the Roman goddess of vegetation.
 In addition to housing the two legislative bodies, the building provides office space for the governor, lieutenant governor, secretary of state, treasurer, state auditor and administrative agencies.
 It holds the Missouri State Museum, which features exhibits of historical significance.

 The structure is notable for its architectural features, including: eight 48-foot columns on the south portico; six 40-foot columns on the north side; a 30-foot-wide grand stairway; and 13-foot by 18-foot bronze doors on the south side.
 Tours provide an excellent education on the State of Missouri and the structure itself.

 Guided 45-minute tours are given, free of charge, Monday thru Saturday, on the hour, 9 a.m.-4 p.m. (except at noon), and Sun., at 10 a.m., 11 a.m., 2 p.m., 3 p.m.
 Self-guided maps are available at the tour desk, on the first floor.
 Reservations required for groups of 10+.

 Interesting note: Contrary to popular belief, the north side, facing the river, is the front of the Capitol.
 The photo shown here is of the south side (the back) of the building.